openshift-labs/lab-developing-with-odo/workshop/content/190-finish.md

 Here are some of the ways you can get your own OpenShift cluster:

-### Minishift
+### CodeReady Containers

-Minishift is a complete OpenShift environment inside a virtual machine that runs on your local system.
-Minishift supports Windows, MacOS, and Linux operating systems.
-To find out more about minishift, visit http://www.openshift.org/vm
+CodeReady Containers brings a minimal, preconfigured OpenShift 4.1 or newer cluster to your local laptop or desktop computer for development and testing purposes.
+CodeReady Containers is delivered as a Red Hat Enterprise Linux virtual machine that supports native hypervisors for Linux, macOS, and Windows 10.
+To find out more, visit https://developers.redhat.com/products/codeready-containers/overview

 ### OpenShift Online